-3. Statement of Accounts 2019/20 and Subsequent Years Update
+4. Statement of Accounts 2019/20 and Subsequent Years Update

-- 3.1 Following the completion of the Statement of Accounts for 2018/19 in January 2021, there were a number of amendments required to the published draft Statement of Accounts for 2019/2020.
-This led to a delay in providing the auditors with the necessary information on which to progress the audit thereby leading to a pause in the audit timetable. - 3.2 EY have been working with the finance team to progress the audit at various stages throughout the financial year but it is not yet concluded.
-It is fair to say there have been resourcing issues in terms of capacity as well as timing on both sides, resulting in difficult progress on both sides and a failure to align resources. - 3.3 The remaining work on the Audit of the Statement of Accounts for 2019/2020 has recommenced in April 2023.
-A particularly difficult time for the Finance Team to accommodate additional demand from the 2019/2020 audit whilst resources should be allocated to the drafting of the 2022/2023 Statement of Accounts for which, as mentioned in paragraph 2.2, the deadline has been brought forward two months. - 3.4 The auditors in early 2022 had outlined a timetable to commence the other audits in quarter 1 and quarter 2 of 2023/2024.
-They have since withdrawn any further commitment beyond the current planned activity around the 2019/2020 audit. - 3.5 It should be noted that the ongoing nature of the audit process continues to significantly impact resources in the finance team as well as other teams across the council. - 3.6 The changing timescales for completion of the audit are regularly revised in the Audit Committee work programme which is reported separately to the Committee.
+4.1 Following the completion of the Statement of Accounts for 2018/19 in January 2021, there were a number of amendments required to the published draft Statement of Accounts for 2019/2020.
+This led to a delay in providing the auditors with the necessary information on which to progress the audit thereby leading to a pause in the audit timetable.

+- 4.2 EY have been working with the finance team to progress the audit at various stages throughout the financial year but it is not yet concluded.
+It is fair to say there have been resourcing issues in terms of capacity as well as timing on both sides, resulting in difficult progress on both sides and a failure to align resources. - 4.3 The remaining work on the Audit of the Statement of Accounts for 2019/2020 has recommenced in April 2023 and continued over the summer of 2023.
+A particularly difficult time for the Finance Team to accommodate additional demand from the 2019/2020 audit whilst resources should be allocated to the drafting of the 2022/2023 Statement of Accounts for which, as mentioned in paragraph 2.2, the deadline had been brought forward two months. - 4.4 The auditors in early 2022 had outlined a timetable to commence the other audits in quarter 1 and quarter 2 of 2023/2024.
+They have since withdrawn any further commitment beyond the current planned activity around the 2019/2020 audit. - 4.5 It should be noted that the ongoing nature of the audit process continues to significantly impact resources in the finance team as well as other teams across the council. - 4.6 The changing timescales for completion of the audit are regularly revised in the Audit Committee work programme which is reported separately to the Committee. - 4.7 The Council's Statutory officers have written to the auditors outlining the concerns resulting from limited engagement and frequent changes in external audit personnel.
+The letter also asks the auditor to engage in the development of a plan to realistically address the backlog of audits. - 4.8 The Council's Finance Team has been through a period of transition from a new Financial Management System and turnover in senior management.
+It is recognised that these circumstances bring opportunities for enhancing processes.
+Examples include: - Review of Budget Monitoring and implementation of revised format for reporting and enhanced automation of output to budget mangers. - Identification and maintenance of monthly reconciliation and controls checklist. - Review and classification of earmarked reserves. - Timetable for reporting to Officer and Member Major Project Boards.